AtlasProtocol/hubble/README.md

 Hubble is a development environment, testing framework for Nebulas smart contracts, aiming to make Nebulas developers' life easier.
 With Atlasp-Hubble, you get:

 - Convenient contract Javascript code unit testing with [Jest](https://jestjs.io/) with test coverage report.
-- Mocking environment contracts deployment and function call testing.
+- Mocking environment for contracts deployment and function call testing.

 ## Install